noetl/noetl/documentation/docs/reference/credential_caching.md

 ## 9) Failure and retry interaction

-Credential resolution failures should be represented as structured errors in `outcome.error` so tool-level `eval` can decide policy:
+Credential resolution failures should be represented as structured errors in `outcome.error` so task policy rules can decide policy:

 - retry on transient provider failures (timeouts, 429, 5xx)
 - fail fast on auth invalid/denied (401, invalid_grant, etc.)

-> Retry is still expressed via tool-level `eval`.
+> Retry is expressed via task policy rules (`then.do: retry`).
 Credential resolution is part of the tool execution outcome.

 ---